 If you want your tailwheel rating, upset training, spin training or to learn aerobatics come fly our American Champion.

-Equipped with a dual Garmin 500 touch screen primary flight displays this aircraft is a fast cross country machine!
+Nicely Equipped with an autopilot and everything you need to go IFR this aircraft is a fast cross country machine!

 If you are looking to make friends or family to far-off places and do so comfortably and quickly it’s hard to beat the fuel efficiency and speed of a Cessna R182.